waseem-alfarram/myshell/README.md

 # myshell
-This is a shell code written in C programming language
+I made this shell code written in C programming language as an Operating System project through my study in university